satveerkhurpa/llm-rag-hackathon/README.md

 Use case : Build a QnA bot for an Enterprise customer using RAG and AWS Bedrock with Amazon OpenSearch as the vector store.

 Use case description :
-*Build a highly accurate QnA bot for Enterprise customers using Amazon Bedrock and RAG(Retrieval Augmented Generation) with Amazon OpenSearch as the vector store.
+* Build a highly accurate QnA bot for Enterprise customers using Amazon Bedrock and RAG(Retrieval Augmented Generation) with Amazon OpenSearch as the vector store.
-*Improve search results - Using OpenSearch k-NN search, by providing more relevant and accurate results to the users.
+* Using OpenSearch k-NN search, by providing more relevant and accurate results to the users.
-*Users can use natural language queries to find the information they are looking for.
+* Users can use natural language queries to find the information they are looking for.
-*Reinvent User Experience using Generative AI and domain data to unlock insights *Build an accurate and scalable Enterprise Search Engine with GenAI *Ingest different document formats commonly used by Enterprise customers like pdfs, MS Word, html files etc. to aid Retrieval Augmented Generation.
+* Reinvent User Experience using Generative AI and domain data to unlock insights
+* Build an accurate and scalable Enterprise Search Engine with Gen-AI
+* Ingest different document formats commonly used by Enterprise customers like pdfs, MS Word, html files etc. to aid Retrieval Augmented Generation.

 ## Solution Architecture
 ![Solution Architecture](./images/Solution_architecture.png)